 I’m one hundred percent, totally, unquestionably a generalist.
 I’m not the strongest visual designer, although sometimes I surprise myself, I’m much more of an interaction designer.
 I code, and I love it, but I’m positively not the best at it.
 I love user research and am well-versed in its methodologies, especially quick and dirty methods that let me more quickly get to other parts of the design process I enjoy more.
 I love working with others to develop and focus the vision of products and services.
 Lastly, I love people — getting to know them, understanding them, working with them, and above all, enabling them.
 Like I said, I’m pretty much a generalist.

-As the first Product Design Manager at Slack, I’m focused on design process development, hiring, and people management.
+As a Sr. Product Design Manager at Slack, I’m focused on design process development, hiring, and people management.
 I often find myself playing a number of different roles as a Product Design Manager, such as mentor, friend, bearer of bad news, career advisor, and proud colleague.
 Additionally, I work cross-functionally to develop and implement aspects of our evolving product development process.
 On the product side, I partner with Product Management on product direction, priorities, and execution.

 My role as the Senior Lead Designer and sole designer in the Research and Development team involved being a user researcher, visual designer, interaction designer, and product thinker across all projects in the Research team, of which there were many at one time.

 Adam is a team player with intention behind every decision he makes.
 Well thought out decision making in his design and his management skills make sure customer and employees have an outstanding experience.
 It was an honor working with Adam and I hope to again in the future.